RudolfGeosits/MSP430-Emulator/README.md

 - User Instructions
    The following are instructions on how to use the web interface

-  - run the server via ./MSP430 [FIRMWARE OBJECT]
+  - run the server via ./MSP430
   - load index.html from debugger/webclient/index.html to your browser
   - You will be connected